Skip to main content

 Discarding Local Changes in a File

-Changes that haven't been committed to the local repository are called "local" changes in Git.
-They exist in your Working Copy, but you haven't wrapped them in a commit, yet.
+Changes that haven't been committed are called "local" changes — they exist in your working copy but haven't been wrapped in a commit yet.

 Although it's not possible in Git, Tower allows you to undo any wrongfully discarded changes with a simple shortcut: CMD+Z (or CTRL+Z on Windows)!